zazangra/bashdagger/README.md

 ## How it works

 The process is the simplest.
-Given some inputs, bashdagger will the set of vertices, edges, atomic structural equations and values for a DAG.
+Given some inputs, bashdagger will the print set of vertices, edges, atomic structural equations and values for a DAG.
 It will also do a basic intervention

 1. Variable Input
  - Write all your variables names separed by space and press enter.
 Then write for each variable its value (either 1 or 0)